 Multimedia computer disc:

-Click the "Add to Cart" button to pay for this multi-media DVD with complete book, picture gallery, audio and video bonus features, playable on your computer.
+Click the "Add to Cart" button to pay for this multi-media computer disc with the complete book, picture gallery, audio and video bonus features, playable on your computer.
 It is payable to PineTree Productions by credit card through safe and secure PayPal.
 The price of $24.95 includes

 all packing and shipping.